-A. TRANSITION FROM DYRE TO TRICKBOT GROUP

-88. On or about November 11, 2015, Sector obtained credentials to a private server used by the operators of the Dyre malware.
-Approximately a week later, members of the Dyre malware campaign were purportedly arrested by Russian authorities.
-Sector and others transitioned their operation to the creation of a new malware based on the Dyre framework.

-89. Beginning no later than on or about December 4, 2015, Sector began communicating with the Trickbot Group about providing administrative support to the Trickbot team, including recruiting other computer programmers and leasing server space on which to develop, maintain and deploy the Trickbot malware.
+- A. TRANSITION FROM DYRE TO TRICKBOT GROUP - 88.
+On or about November 11, 2015, obtained credentials to a private server used by the operators of the Dyre malware.
+Approximately a week later, members of the Dyre malware campaign were purportedly arrested by Russian authorities. - 89.
+Beginning no later than on or about December 4, 2015, began communicating with the Trickbot Group about providing administrative support to the Trickbot team, including recruiting other computer programmers and leasing server space on which to develop, maintain and deploy the Trickbot malware.